 Intelligence and Military

-I serve on the House Permanent Select Committee on Intelligence.
+I served on the House Permanent Select Committee on Intelligence.
 The Committee has oversight over the various intelligence agencies and monitors security developments around the globe.
-I serve as a member of the CIA Subcommittee and the Department of Defense Intelligence and Overhead Architecture Subcommittee.
-During my tenure on the Committee, and as I work with my colleagues to protect America from threats around the globe, I have also made it a priority to ensure that the civil rights of all Americans are upheld.
+I also served as a member of the CIA Subcommittee and the Department of Defense Intelligence and Overhead Architecture Subcommittee.
+During my tenure on the Committee, I worked with my colleagues to protect America from threats around the globe, I also made it a priority to ensure that the civil rights of all Americans are upheld.

 Preventing a nuclear Iran is a critical national security objective.
 This is why I support the Iran nuclear deal negotiated among the countries of the P5+1 — the United States, the United Kingdom, France, China, Russia and Germany — along with the European Union.
 The United States entered into negotiations with one prevailing goal: to prevent Iran from obtaining a nuclear weapon.
 After months of negotiations, I believe the agreement will do just that.
 The deal severely restricts Iran’s nuclear program to only energy-grade enrichment, eliminates much of the country’s uranium stockpile, retires most centrifuges and gives International Atomic Energy Agency (IAEA) inspectors more access in Iran than in any country in the world.
 Most importantly, under this deal, Iran can never have a nuclear weapon.